jamaljalzek/Tic-Tac-Toe-Ultimate/README.md

 3. HARD - Basically MEDIUM mode, but with added offensive behavior: the computer will block you if you are one move away from completing a row, column, or diagonal.
 The only way to win on this mode is to use a strategy that leads to a situation where you have two different ways of winning during a single turn.
+4. VERY HARD - more aggressive than HARD mode.
+The computer will not wait for you to be a spot away from winning the game.
+Instead, it you are just two turns away from completing a row, column, or diagonal it will block you.
+If you manage to place yourself in a spot where you are one turn away from winning the game, then it just defaults to HARD mode and will still block you.
+Honestly, I'm not quite sure how one would beat this mode...